wgross/TreeStore/README.md

 # TreeStore
-A powershell file system provide for storing simply structured data.
+A powershell file system for storing simple structured data.
 Implementation of the file system provider relies heavily on an extended fork of [beefarinos p2f framework](https://github.com/beefarino/p2f).
 The fork can be found [here](https://github.com/wgross/p2f).

 ## Installation